A head builder has a common law duty of care to ensure the health and safety of everyone who enters the construction site.

 If an injured worker sues their employer under the Workers Compensation Act they will only be compensated for past and future loss of income.

-As the amount of compensation when suing non-employers, such as principle contractors, is much greater than suing the employer alone it is important that the injured worker investigate whether they can bring a claim against the head builder, or other non-employers such as other contractors on site for breach of their duty of care.
+The amount of compensation when suing non-employers, such as principle contractors, is much greater than suing the employer alone.
+It is therefore very important that the injured worker investigate who else they can bring a claim against.
+This could be the head builder, or other non-employers such as other contractors on site for breach of their duty of care.

 Note: there is a three-year statutory time limit (from the date of discoverability) when making a compensation claims again a non-employer, such as a head builder.

 You might also be interested in…BACK TO BLOG

 Psychological Injury at Work?
 Your Rights in Plain Language